-Federal and state regulations require that institutions of higher education establish minimum standards of “satisfactory academic progress” for students to be eligible for financial aid.
+Federal and state regulations require that institutions of higher education establish minimum standards of satisfactory academic progress (SAP) for students to be eligible for financial aid.
 These standards are applied to a student’s entire academic history at SUNY Poly, including periods when financial aid was not received.
 Failure to meet the academic requirements for financial aid eligibility does not affect the student’s academic standing at SUNY Poly.

 The federal and state regulations governing the financial aid programs require students to meet certain academic requirements in order to receive financial aid.
 To be academically eligible for financial aid, you must be:

-- enrolled for at least 6 credit hours each semester for federal aid programs (you may qualify for Pell at less than half-time status)
+- Enrolled in at least 6 credit hours each semester for federal aid programs (you may qualify for Pell at less than half-time status)

 - 12 credit hours each semester (6 credit hours during the summer term) for the NYS Tuition Assistance Program (courses you have previously passed and are now repeating cannot be counted toward the required hours)

 - 3-11 credit hours for the NYS Aid for Part-Time Study (APTS) program

 Please note: only courses required for your degree program are considered in determining your enrollment status as it relates to financial aid eligibility.
 Student aid cannot be awarded for classes that do not count towards your degree.